 Ethics for the Information Age is a introductory textbook in computer ethics that has been adopted by faculty members at hundreds of colleges and universities around the world.
-The book, now in its seventh edition, explores both historical and contemporary issues and controversies, from the Therac-25 to Edward Snowden.
+The book, now in its eighth edition, explores both historical and contemporary issues and controversies, from the Therac-25 to Tesla's Autopilot.
 It begins with a history of computing, networking, and information storage and retrieval, moves on to introduce important ethical theories, and then applies these theories to a wide variety of situations in the areas of social media, intellectual property, privacy, security, and reliability.
 The text ends with a look into the future and emerging issues related to artificial intelligence, automation, and unemployment.

 If you are using my book in a course, this page on my Web site contains material available on the Web that you can use to stimulate or enhance classroom discussions.